gfjreg/CommonCrawl/readme.md

 Documentation
 ------------
-libs/setup.py
+* libs/setup.py

-libs/cclib/commoncrawl13.py
+* libs/cclib/commoncrawl13.py

-config.py
+* libs/cclib/data/*.gz pickle files containing list of keys/files in each crawl

-Contains configuration for launching job, identifiers for bucket, queue etc.
+* config.py Contains configuration for launching job, identifiers for bucket, queue etc.

-worker.py

-Process which is run on

-fabfile.py
+* worker.py Code executed on each file in the crawl

-Contains tasks for setting up, running, monitoring and terminating jobs.
+* fabfile.py Contains tasks for setting up, running, monitoring and terminating jobs.

-spotinstance.py

-A small class to keep track of spot instance requests.
+* spotinstance.py A small class to keep track of spot instance requests.

-queue.py

-A small class to keep track of files in SQS queue.
+* queue.py A small class to keep track of files in SQS queue.

-example.json

-Example of output stored in the bucket from one file, using current worker.py
+* example.json Example of output stored in the bucket from one file, using current worker.py

 Instructions
 ----------------